Triton Senior High School: Arts and organizations

-In co-curricular areas, Triton High School has a successful and comprehensive theater program under the direction of Mr. John Schreiber, offering a fall high school play, a one-act competition play and a spring musical.
-For the fall play, Triton has produced American classics such as Arsenic and Old Lace, Pulitzer-prize winners such as Skin of Our Teeth and newer classics such as The Complete Works of William Shakespeare (abridged).
-Since 1993, Triton's one-act has been named a "starring production" every year in the conference's annual one-act festival, has advanced to section finals in the Minnesota State High School League's one-act competition, and has performed in the state festival twice.
-Musicals have also run the range from Oklahoma, Joseph and the Amazing Technicolor Dreamcoat to Man of La Mancha.

 The Triton High School band is an outstanding program.
 On average there are 80 high school students who participate in band.
 There are 15 instruments that are routinely played in this band.
 There are two different level bands for the high school students: symphonic band and concert band.
 Triton also has a jazz band and a pep band.

-Triton High School choirexcels under the direction of Mr. Craig Anderson.
+Triton High School choir excels under the direction of Mr. Craig Anderson.
 Former faculty at Claremont High School, Craig is a founding faculty member of Triton.
 He and his students have won many state awards and are continually invited to choral contests throughout the region.

 Triton Theater was established by Mr. John Schreiber in 1990 and is held in high regard by the Triton community (and beyond).
 Mr. Schreiber is well known for his one-act plays (several state honors) and spring musicals, in which many Triton students were eager to participate.
-John's daughter, Anne, continues the tradition as an English teacher and play director at Triton.
+John's daughter, Anne (Wotherspoon), continues the tradition as an English teacher and theater director at Triton.
+Since 1993, Triton's one-act has been named a "starring production" multiple years in the conference's annual one-act festival, has advanced to section finals in the Minnesota State High School League's one-act competition, and has performed in the state festival twice.
 A modern theater / Performing Arts Center was added to Triton High School in 2014.
-Many advocate for the theater to be named for Mr. John Schreiber, "The Schreiber Theater."
+Many advocate for the theater to be named for the Schreiber family and their contributions, "The Schreiber Theater."

 The 2003-2004 school year was the 1st year for Link Crew.
 Link Crew is a program to help freshmen and new students with their transition to high school.
 Link Crew is made up of about 20 juniors and seniors who are leaders in the school.
 These student leaders host events all year with the freshmen to improve school spirit.

 Math League is a fun competition where students go to other schools to compete with math questions.
 The math topics are algebra, geometry, trigonometry, algebra 2, and pre-calc.

 E.A.R.T.H. stands for Environmental Awareness and Responsibility at Triton High.
 In E.A.R.T.H., students organize all the recycling at Triton, adopt highways, do special things for Earth during Earth week, sponsor cell phone drives and clean up the football stands after home games.